-The subconscious dance I participated in with my ex steals my thoughts today.
+The subconscious dance I participated in with my ex-husband steals my thoughts today.
 I want to look deep inside the belly of the beast inside myself and paint a true portrait of my abusive marriage with my own blood.

 I don’t want his blood – I cannot pretend to know what he was doing or thinking all those years we were together.
 He is not up for analyzing.
 But I am.